 Patrick is a former national member of New York-based Graphic Artists Guild.
 While he was a member, his work was included, alongside work by designer Milton Glaser, in a national, full-page advertising campaign for Mohawk Paper which also featured work by a variety of other Graphic Artists Guild members.
 The ad, a two-sided, bound-in insert printed on Mohawk "Pure White Irish Linen Text, 80 lb." paper, was part of the "When you want to look good on paper, Mohawk" campaign, in this example featuring "You can look good on new Irish linen, Mohawk."
 See Art Direction, The Magazine of Visual Communication, October 1981, p.
 57-58.

-Patrick has also served as a judge for various competitions, ranging from corporate and academic awards shows to the Direct Marketing Association’s (DMA) regional ECHO awards, the Printing Industry Midwest (PIM) "Star Awards" (formerly known as the "Star of Excellence Awards" [his experience over the decades includes providing creative for work in nearly every category of print in the commercial printing industry](he has served as one of the judges for this PIA [Printing Industries of America]-affiliated PIM competition for six years), and the Midwest Independent Publishers Association (MIPA) "Midwest Book Awards" competition.
+Patrick has also served as a judge for various competitions, ranging from corporate and academic awards shows to the Direct Marketing Association’s (DMA) regional ECHO awards, the five-state Printing Industry Midwest (PIM) "Star Awards" (formerly known as the "Star of Excellence Awards") [his experience over the decades includes providing creative for work in nearly every category of print in the commercial printing industry](he has served as one of the judges for this PIA [Printing Industries of America]-affiliated PIM competition for six years), and the Midwest Independent Publishers Association (MIPA) "Midwest Book Awards" competition.

 Community involvement has included work as a former